Rumpunzel/rpg-thingy/character.md

 ### Against Static Obstacles

 When you test with a skill against a static obstacle, you may add one of your Trait's rating to the obstacle, if it would make sense said Trait would hinder you at what you are trying to achieve.
-This might increase the amount of XP you will receive should you fail the test.
+This might increase the amount of **XP** you will receive should you fail the test.

 The GM may compel you to use one of your Traits to your detriment when it would be both appropriate and dramatic when testing against a static obstacle.
-You may decline the compel by spending Favor equal to the Trait's rating.
+You may decline to do so by spending Favor equal to the Trait's rating.
 If you accept, use the Trait to your detriment as you normally would.

 > When Cyrene tries to balance across a raging river, her `Drunkard` Trait hinders her, and she adds **1** to the obstacle, which results in her falling into the water where the river drags her downstream instead of succeeding.
-However, the whole debakel netted her **1** additional XP .
+However, the whole debakel netted her **1** additional **XP.**

 ### During Contests & Conflicts